The Beacon’s Shine the Light group, Rutherford, NJ (7/17/25)

 📱 Follow The Beacon on Instagram and on Facebook.

 Rabbi Sharon Kleinbaum is founder and Director of The Beacon.
-She has dedicated her life to promoting social justice, LGBTQ+ and human rights, and progressive values within Judaism.
-Rabbi Kleinbaum served for 32 years as Senior Rabbi of Congregation Beit Simchat Torah, New York City, the largest LGBTQ+ synagogue in the world — for people of all sexual identities and genders — where she is now Senior Rabbi Emerita.
+She has dedicated her life to promoting social justice, LGBTQ+ rights, and progressive values within Judaism.
+Rabbi Kleinbaum served for 32 years as Senior Rabbi of Congregation Beit Simchat Torah, NYC, the largest LGBTQ+ synagogue in the world, for people of all sexual identities and genders, where she is now Senior Rabbi Emerita.
 The BBC named her one of its 100 Women of 2024, and Newsweek named her one of the 50 most influential rabbis in America.
 President Biden appointed Rabbi Kleinbaum a Commissioner to the United States Commission on International Religious Freedom.